naresh9919/Kubernetes/README.md

 -->aws s3 mb s3://k8s.bucket.cluster

-make_bucket: k8s.bucket.cluster

-Where,
-mb -> make bucket
-k8s.bucket.cluster -> name of the bucket
-Once created, go to Amazon S3 service and validate if you can see the bucket created there as shown below.

 --> export KOPS_STATE_STORE=s3://k8s.bucket.cluster

 Step 9: Create SSH Keys
 Generate the SSH Key pair to enable key based authentication for our Kubernetes cluster.

 --> ssh-keygen

 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/ubuntu/.ssh/id_rsa):
 Enter passphrase (empty for no passphrase):